mebauer/mebauer/README.md

 - Currently working on:
   - 🗽 Making NYC Open Data more accessible through Python tutorials and guides
   - 🌊 Analyzing flooding in NYC using publicly available data sets
-- 🌱 Currently learning Data Science
+- 🌱 Always learning something new
 - 💬 Ask me about NYC Open Data or Flooding in NYC!
 - 📫 How to reach me: [Twitter](https://twitter.com/markbauerwater) or [LinkedIn](https://www.linkedin.com/in/markebauer/)